-For the reporting periods ended 31 March 2023 and 2022, diluted loss per share is not presented in the financial statements as there is an anti dilutive effect on loss per share.
+For the current reporting period, diluted loss per share is not presented in the financial statement as the Company has no dilutive potential ordinary share in issue at the end of the reporting period.
+For the previous reporting period, diluted loss per share is not presented in the financial statements as there is an anti dilutive effect on loss per share.